Director Interview Questions

 Explanation: Being able to identify mistakes and having the ability to self-criticize is an important character trait.
 The key to answering this question successfully is to describe the mistakes and then discuss the lessons learned or ways to avoid mistakes going forward.

-Example: “I believe the biggest mistake any director can make is thinking that they know it all and have nothing else to learn.
+Example: “I believe the biggest mistake any director can make is thinking they know it all and have nothing else to learn.
 Our industry is always evolving, both technically and creatively.
 People are developing new ideas daily as well as new technologies used to produce scenes in films that were once thought to be impossible.
 I take time to keep abreast of industry trends, technology, and creative ideas.
 I also go to work each day intending to learn something new.”

-Example: “While it’s always hard to know when a film is complete, I use a metric that helps to identify when it’s time to stop editing, tweaking, and adjusting the film.
+Example: “While it’s always hard to know when a film is complete, I use a metric that helps identify when it’s time to stop editing, tweaking, and adjusting the film.
 My metric involves how many times I have reviewed and attempted to edit a particular scene.
-I limit myself to two edits per soon.
-I believe that any more than these and you are rapidly approaching what the original movie looked like.
+I limit myself to two edits per scene.
+I believe that any more than that and you are rapidly approaching what the original movie looked like.
 I also try to minimize the production costs by trying to get each take correct, thereby minimizing additional takes and editing.”

 Explanation: There is a common belief that all the stories in the world have been written by Shakespeare, and everything else is just a variation on his themes.
-However, new movies continued to the produced, and as each of these is a little different from their predecessors.
+However, new movies continued to the produced, and as each of these is a little different from their predecessor.
 The key to being a director is taking a familiar story and presenting it in a new light or different manner.
 Your answer to this question should reflect your ability to do this.

-Example: “While it’s probably true that there are only a limited number of core stories to be told, the telling of these has infinite possibilities.
+Example: “While it’s probably true that there are only a limited number of core stories to be told, the telling of these stories has infinite possibilities.
 You can always change the location, genre, characters, theme, actions, and other aspects of the story.
 These alterations make it relevant to specific audiences, bring it up to date, and help make each telling different from the previous ones.
 This is where the creativity of writers, producers, directors, and actors comes in.”

 Additional Director Interview Questions